Baby Shower Gift Ideas

 The Long Distance Baby Shower

-by Sirena Van Schaik
+By Sirena Van Schaik

 When I was 19 years old I made a life altering decision and moved 3000 miles from my family and closest friends.
 I felt a little overwhelmed, slightly lonely and occasionally I wondered if I had made the best decision.
 The latter would often plague me when I was pregnant with my first and second children, and I often felt like I was missing the celebration that friends and family would have around my pregnancy.